 Finally, landlords can no longer spread equity across their portfolio.
 Lenders will review a landlord’s entire portfolio before deciding whether to grant a buy to let mortgage.
 If a landlord has one or more properties that do not provide a profit, then a lender will reject their buy to let application.

 If you walk into your bank or building society and take out the first mortgage deal you see, it is unlikely you will receive the best potential offering you could have had on your buy to let mortgage.
 Spending a considerable amount of time looking around online could save you considerable amount of money in the long run.

 Speak to a good independent mortgage broker

 Mortgage brokers work with lenders and often have access to exclusive deals that are not available on the high street.
-As a result, contacting a mortgage broker can greatly benefit you by weighing up all of your available options, and helping you select which deal best suits your buy to let mortgage needs.
+As a result, contacting a mortgage broker can greatly benefit you by weighing up all of your available options.
+A good broker can help you select the deal that best suits your buy to let mortgage needs.
 Getting a buy to let mortgage is a big investment, so it is key that you get unbiased, expert advice.

-We have a team of specialist buy to let advisers, experienced in finding investors the best deals on their buy to let mortgages available to assist you.
+We have a team of specialist buy to let advisers, experienced in finding the best deals on the buy to let mortgage market.
 In addition to offering you expert advice, we have access to a range of exclusive buy to let mortgage deals not available on the high street.

 For any advice on finance for purchasing or remortgaging property in a limited company, please call our buy to let mortgage advisory team on 0117 403 4222 or fill in our form to request a call back.